// undine docs

 Supported behavior range

-Undine is intended to simulate a wide range of liquid behavior, from low-viscosity fluids such as water to highly viscous materials like syrup, oil, chocolate, slime, or molten substances.
+Undine is intended to simulate a wide range of liquid behavior, from low-viscosity fluids such as water to highly viscous materials like syrup, oil, chocolate, slime, toothpaste, frosting, and dense cream.
+Advanced dense-material behavior should be read as CPU-first and opt-in unless the current build explicitly reports a validated GPU route.

 Why this matters